Research Overview

 Computational Methods Development

-Theory-driven potential development for complex building block geometries in Monte Carlo and Molecular Dynamics
+We develop new computational algorithms for simulating complex building block geometries in Monte Carlo and Molecular Dynamics simulations.

 Coarse-Grained Force Field Parameterization